kento-mc/toddler-gatekeeper/README.md

 ## Setup and running the Toddler Gatekeeper

 Ensure you have the necessary packages for the Sense Hat installed on your Raspberry Pi.
 To achieve the full functionality you will also need to install the appropriate packages for Wia and mpg123 (see below), as well as installing mysql-server on your laptop or desktop.
 You will also need to set up accounts on Wia and/or Thingspeak and configure them to communicate with the Raspberry Pi.

-To mount your Raspberry Pi and Sense Hat to the wall and door, see the instructions here: xxxvideolinkxxx.
+To mount your Raspberry Pi and Sense Hat to the wall and door, see the instructions [HERE](https://drive.google.com/open?id=1fzZrt7k5KipFu2s-yZfC-tg-IWoR8rIe "How to set up the Gatekeeper").

 1. Save the script DoorDetect.py and the audio-files directory to a directory of your choice on the Raspberry Pi.
 2. Amend the portions that contain your personal Wia access token, Thingspeak write API key, remote database host IP, path to audio-files directory, etc. You may also wish to customize the messages to be displayed on the Sense Hat LEDs